PurvaRawale/Simon-game/README.md

-**Simon Game 🎮**

-A fun and interactive Simon Game built using HTML, CSS, and JavaScript.
-The game challenges players to repeat increasingly complex sequences of colors and sounds.
-It’s a memory game where the sequence of lights and sounds gets longer each time you correctly repeat it.
-Can you remember the pattern and beat the game?

-**Features**

-🟠 Color buttons: Four colored buttons (red, yellow, green, blue) that light up in a sequence.

-🔊 Sound effects: Each button plays a unique sound when pressed, and the sequence is accompanied by corresponding audio.

-🕹️ Game progression: The sequence of colors increases in length after each successful round.

-🚀 Play & Restart functionality: Start and restart the game at any time, with sound effects for each action.

-💻 Responsive design: The game is fully responsive, providing an engaging experience across devices.

-**Technologies Used**

-HTML5: For structuring the game layout.

-CSS3: For styling the game’s interface, including buttons and overall design.

-JavaScript: For implementing game logic, including the sequence and player input handling.
+# 🎮 Simon Game

+A fun and interactive **Simon Game** built using **HTML**, **CSS**, and **JavaScript** with sound effects to enhance the gaming experience.
+Test your memory and see how far you can go!

+## 🌟 Features
+- Dynamic button sequences to test your memory skills.
-Audio: Custom sound effects for game actions.
+- Sound effects for each button and game state.

-**How to Play**
+- Easy-to-use interface and responsive design.
+- Game rules available for a quick guide.

+## 🚀 Live Demo
+Check out the live version here: [Simon Game Live](https://purvarawale.github.io/Simon-game/)

+## 🛠️ Technologies Used
+- **HTML**: Structure of the game.
+- **CSS**: Styling for an engaging user experience.
+- **JavaScript**: Logic and interactivity of the game.

+## 🎮 How to Play
-1)Press any key to start the game.
+1. Press any key to start the game.

-2)Watch and listen to the color sequence.
+2. Memorize the sequence of button flashes and sounds.

-3)Repeat the sequence by clicking the corresponding colored buttons.
+3. Repeat the sequence in the correct order.

-4)If you get the sequence right, it will get longer.
-If you make a mistake, the game will end, and you can try again.
+4. As you progress, the sequence becomes longer.
+   *Miss a step, and the game is over!*

+## 📜 Game Rules
+The rules are simple:
+- Follow the sequence of colors shown.
+- Each color corresponds to a sound.
+- Test your memory and see how many sequences you can remember!